willxu1234/tt_build_project/README.md

 Includes all the software for the Theta Tau build project

 Software team:
 Will Xu
 Esther Zhao
 Neha Pusarla
 Rick Huynh
 Kyle Gillaspy
 Heather Gan
+Britney Tran

 ## How to use:
 The script will run automatically upon startup of the Raspberry pi.
 To stop, run: